Grauenwolf/BrimstoneMissions/DocumentationDocNet/Maps.md

 * Lava spaces have a Dodge value such as 5+.
 * When Heroes enter a Lava square, Test Agility (Dodge) to avoid taking D3 [Burning tokens](Status.htm).
-* Enemeies are not affected when moving normally.
+* Enemies are not affected when moving normally.
 * Enemies take D3 [Burning tokens](Status.htm) if knocked into a Lava Square by a Hero.

 ## Gateways

-Movement through gateways is instanteous, as if the sqaures are adjecent.
+Movement through gateways is instantons, as if the squares are adjacent.

 ### Melee Attacks

-Melee attacks through gates work as if adjecent.
+Melee attacks through gates work as if adjacent.

 ### Line of Sight